greenelab/xswap-manuscript/manuscript.md

 ### Degree can underly a large fraction of performance

-We conducted a further edge prediction task as an example application of the edge prior and our permutation framework.
+We evaluated the extent to which edge prediction performance is due to degree.
 To begin, we chose the STRING PPI network for the comparison and computed five edge prediction features (Supplemental table {@tbl:edge-prediction}).
 The goal of the task was to reconstruct the network on which the features were computed.
 All five features were correlated with degree (Figure {@fig:feature-degree}), which we quantified for a node pair using the product of source and target degrees.